-- Base Salary: In light of the BCA, the resulting continued defense industry contraction and the very challenging DoD budgetary environment, and taking into consideration the continued focus on internal investments in certain growth opportunities and related technologies, intellectual property, and new platforms and systems that the Company has been making and continues to make in its core businesses, the base salaries of all of our named executive officers remained frozen at prior compensation levels.
-This salary freeze reflects the Compensation Committee's emphasis on aligning pay with the Company's long-term strategy and performance. - Long-Term Equity Incentives: The Company continued its practice of issuing an approximate 50%/50% mix of performance-based and time-based equity incentives.
-After receiving feedback from the Company's stockholders and a compensation consultant, the Compensation Committee modified the metrics for the 2018 performance-based RSUs, whereby (a) 50% vest based on total shareholder return ("TSR") for the Company's common stock relative to the Company's peers over a three year period, and (b) 50% vest based on the Company's EBITDA growth over a three year period.
-The time-based RSU awards cliff vest 100% at the end of five years, which the Compensation Committee believes provides a strong long-term retention tool and long-term alignment with stockholder interests.
-Additionally, the Chief Executive Officer's RSU awards granted in 2018 are subject to a five-year holding period under which the common stock underlying such RSUs will not be issued and released until five years from the applicable vesting date.
+- Base Salary: Continuing the Compensation Committee's emphasis on aligning pay with the Company's long-term business strategy and performance and taking into consideration the expected continued ramp in growth of the Company's strategic core focus areas until a certain critical mass is achieved, the base salaries of all of our named executive officers remained frozen at prior compensation levels. - Long-Term Equity Incentives: The Company continued its practice of issuing an approximate 50%/50% mix (at target) of performance-based and time-based equity incentives.
+Similar to the RSUs granted in the prior year, the performance-based RSUs granted in 2019 vest (a) 50% based on TSR for the Company's common stock relative to the Company's peers during a three year period, and (b) 50% based on the Company's EBITDA growth during a three year period.
+The time-based RSUs cliff vest 100% at the end of five years, which the Compensation Committee believes provides a strong long-term retention tool and long-term alignment with stockholder interests.
+Additionally, the Chief Executive Officer's RSUs granted in 2019 are subject to a five-year deferral period under which the common stock underlying such RSUs will not be issued and released until five years after the applicable vesting date.

-Additional information about our compensation philosophy and program, including the compensation actions summarized above, can be found in the "Compensation Discussion and Analysis" section beginning on page 31of this proxy statement.
-Our Board of Directors and Compensation Committee believe that the compensation of our named executive officers for fiscal year 2017 was appropriate and reasonable and that our compensation policies and procedures are sound and in the best interests of the Company and its stockholders.
+Additional information about our compensation philosophy and program, including the compensation actions summarized above, can be found in the "Compensation Discussion and Analysis" section beginning on page 31 of this proxy statement.
+Our Board of Directors and Compensation Committee believe that the compensation of our named executive officers for fiscal year 2018 was appropriate and reasonable and that our compensation policies and procedures are sound and in the best interests of the Company and its stockholders.
 Additionally, the Compensation Committee believes that our compensation policies and procedures are effective in achieving the Company's goals of rewarding sustained financial and operating performance and leadership excellence, aligning the executives' long-term interests with those of our stockholders and motivating our executive officers to remain with the Company for long and productive careers.

 Cautionary Statement.
 Any statements in this proxy statement that do not describe historical facts may constitute forward-looking statements.
 These forward-looking statements are based on current expectations but are subject to a number of risks and uncertainties.
-The factors that could cause our actual future results to differ materially from current expectations are identified and described in more detail in our filings with the Securities and Exchange Commission (the "SEC"), including our Annual Report on Form 10-K for the fiscal year ended December 31, 2017.
+The factors that could cause our actual future results to differ materially from current expectations are identified and described in more detail in our filings with the Securities and Exchange Commission (the "SEC"), including our Annual Report on Form 10-K for the fiscal year ended December 30, 2018.
 You should not place undue reliance on these forward-looking statements, which speak only as of the date that they were made.
 Except as required by applicable law, we do not intend to update any of the forward-looking statements to conform these statements to reflect actual results, later events or circumstances.